 Infrastructure & Data Center Security

-Ziflow hosts with Amazon Web Services.
+Ziflow hosts with Amazon Web Services in the USA.
 Amazon employs a robust physical security program with multiple certifications, including SOC 1 & 2.
 For more information on Amazon’s physical security processes, please visit aws.amazon.com/security.

 Our production networks are segmented to separate public services from internal services.
 Access to our production networks is controlled through a VPN.
 We monitor and remediate any potentially unsafe network configurations, such as open security groups.

 Ziflow uses the best in class intrusion detection system and vulnerability management services from Alert Logic, a leader in security monitoring and compliance: https://www.alertlogic.com/solutions/network-intrusion-detection-system-ids/